Bigg Boss 12: Sreesanth Slaps Rohit During Captaincy Task; Double Eviction This Mid-week!

 Sree Apologises To Surbhi

-In today's episode, Sreesanth will also be seen arguing with housemates.
+In today's (Day 78) episode, Sreesanth will be seen arguing with housemates.
 Dipika convinces Sree to apologise to Surbhi for his comment.
-Sree apologises, but it looked rude and fake to everyone!
+Sree apologises, but his apology looked rude and fake to others!
 Karanvir argues with Sree and asks him, "Is this the way to apologise?"

 Ticket To Semi-finale & Mid-week Eviction

 As per The Khabri report, the one who would win the captaincy task will get the ticket to semi-finale!
 Also, there were reports that this mid-week, there will be double eviction.

 The Khabri wrote, "Breaking!
-There will be double eviction this week on #Wednesday which will be telecast on Thursday. #BB12 #BiggBoss12 Who Win This CAPTAINCY Task Will Get TICKET TO FINALE Means Direct Entry in TOP - 5 Guess Who Gonna Be This?" - (sic)
+There will be double eviction this week on #Wednesday which will be telecast on Thursday." - (sic)

 Family Task

 In the upcoming episodes, there will be a family task, just like the previous seasons, where the contestants' family members will be appearing on the show!
+Apparently, KV's daughters, left for Canada!
+Bella and Vienna will be accompanied by their mommy Teejay.
+Also, Sreesanth's wife along with their kids might appear on the show.

 Sreesanth’s Health